RADIO

 TRISHA COLLINS

 Trisha Collins (she/her) is a proud woman.
 Born and raised in Tenant Creek, Trisha is the longest serving staff member here at Triple A and began her radio journey at the age of 22.
-She is head of corporate services and brings over 20 years of experience to her role.
+Currently she is Operations Manager bringing over 20 years of experience to her role.

 Clay Cassar-Daley